cosmos/ibc-go/docs/ibc/overview.md

 An IBC channel can be established between two IBC ports.
 Currently, a port is exclusively owned by a single module.
 IBC packets are sent over channels.
-Just as IP packets contain the destination IP address and IP port as well as the source IP address and source IP port, IBC packets contain the destination portID and channelID as well as the source portID and channelID.
-This packet structure enables IBC to correctly route packets to the destination module while also allowing modules receiving packets to know the sender module.
+Just as IP packets contain the destination IP address and IP port, and the source IP address and source IP port, IBC packets contain the destination portID and channelID, and the source portID and channelID.
+This packet structure enables IBC to correctly route packets to the destination module while allowing modules receiving packets to know the sender module.

 A channel can be `ORDERED`, in which case, packets from a sending module must be processed by the receiving module in the order they were sent.
-Or a channel can be `UNORDERED`, in which case packets from a sending module are processed in the order they arrive (might be a different order than they were sent).
+Or a channel can be `UNORDERED`, in which case packets from a sending module are processed in the order they arrive (might be in a different order than they were sent).

 Modules can choose which channels they wish to communicate over with, thus IBC expects modules to implement callbacks that are called during the channel handshake.
 These callbacks can do custom channel initialization logic.
 If any callback returns an error, the channel handshake fails.
-Thus, by returning errors on callbacks, modules can programatically reject and accept channels.
+Thus, by returning errors on callbacks, modules can programmatically reject and accept channels.

 The channel handshake is a 4-step handshake.
 Briefly, if a given chain A wants to open a channel with chain B using an already established connection: